Are you planning to retire soon? Awesome! Here’s a good way to financially prepare for this big change in your life.

 You’re going to need more than just original Medicare parts A and B, which will definitely involve insurance shopping.

 Are you behind on your savings?
-If so, then you should look for a high-yielding investment products to invest on.
+If so, then you should look for a high-yielding investment product to invest in.
 You need to picture what your retirement accounts should look like once you enter the accumulation period versus the distribution period.

 It is the fifth of Eight Steps to Take If You Are Retiring.
 Target date funds offer a wау to keep a bаlаnсеd роrtfоlіо thаt сhаngеѕ аѕ you reach your target retirement age.
 You probably need to get rid of the fund and invest your money in other products once you reach that target date.
 Think about Passive vs. Active Investing during your retirement years because what you invest in, is a choice you have to make yourself.